What does the

 NIS2 important?

-NIS2 is designed to strengthen the resilience of Europe’s digital infrastructure, effectively preventing outages, attacks, and manipulation.
-Consequently, IT networks and OT systems used in production and operations become more robust and less susceptible to disruption.
+NIS2 is a key component in achieving this goal.
+The directive is designed to strengthen the resilience of Europe’s digital infrastructure and effectively prevent outages, attacks, and manipulation.
+Consequently, IT networks and OT systems in production and operations will become more robust and less susceptible to disruption.